HISPlayer/UnrealWindows-SDK/setup-guide.md

 </p>

 ## License Key
 Input the license key that is associated with the SDK.
 If the license key is not valid, the player won’t work and will throw an error message.
+To find this field, go to the Level Outliner and look for the HISPlayer_Blueprint actor.
+Then, on the Details window, look for the HISPlayer section.

 <p align="center">
 <img src="./images/licensekey.png">